kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 #### Pull the new branch and check it out on Databricks Repos

 Navigate to your Databricks Repo in the Databricks Workspace UI.
-To pull the changes from your remote repository, look for the `Pull` button in the upper-right corner of the repo page.
+To pull the changes from your remote repository, look for the `Pull` button in the upper-right corner of the Repo page.
 Click it will pull the latest changes from the remote repository into your Databricks Repo.

 Next, check the available branches.
-Click on the "Branches" button located in the upper-left corner of the repo page.
+Click on the "Branches" button located in the upper-left corner of the Repo page.
 You should see the newly pulled branch `feat/modified-classifier` in the list.
 Checkout the `feat/modified-classifier` branch by clicking on it in the list.
 This will switch your active branch to feat/modified-classifier.

 #### Re-run your project after your changes